MatPuche/arpa_data/README.md

 Then, the “sodapy” library must be installed to make the plugin work.
 To do so, the following command has to be run:  pip install sodapy (pip must be installed).

 Finally, the plugin should appear in the Plugins management box of QGIS, in installed plugins and only needs to be activated as a usual plugin.

+HOW TO USE THE PLUGIN

+See the pdf report called "Report - June 2021".